thisago/ytextractor/readme.md

 An example can be found in [`examples/web`](examples/web).

-Unfortunately the implementation isn't async, soon will be fixed
+Unfortunately the implementation isn't async, soon it will be fixed

 **TODO:** Add captions extraction to JS example